hungple/GLVN-database/teacher-README.md

 ![image](https://github.com/hungple/GLVN-database/assets/25112201/f3faf444-b62a-421b-860a-973bd9f2f6e6)
 - Click on `Allow` button

+#### Note:
-**Note**: If there is no popup windows showing the script is running, you can re-select GLVN menu item again.
+If there is no popup windows showing the script is running, you can re-select GLVN menu item again.
 If you authorize from the previous step, it should not ask you to authorize the script again.

 <br>
 or watch the first half of this video clip https://www.youtube.com/watch?v=4sFTQ9UAtuo&ab_channel=SheetsNinja